daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

 ## Introduction

-With the release of Phi-3.5, the Phi-3 Labs project has introduced advanced features and enhancements for AI and machine learning applications.
-The Phi-3.5 update brings significant improvements over its predecessors, offering enhanced capabilities for researchers and developers working with language models.
+With the release of [Phi-3.5](https://techcommunity.microsoft.com/blog/azure-ai-services-blog/discover-the-new-multi-lingual-high-quality-phi-3-5-slms/4225280), the [Phi-3 Labs](https://github.com/microsoft/Phi-3CookBook) project has introduced advanced features and enhancements for [AI and machine learning](https://en.wikipedia.org/wiki/Artificial_intelligence).
+The Phi-3.5 update brings significant improvements over its predecessors, offering enhanced capabilities for researchers and developers working with [language models](https://en.wikipedia.org/wiki/Large_language_model).

-Daytona, a cloud-based development environment, provides a powerful platform for managing dependencies and configurations, making it ideal for developing, testing, and deploying AI models.
+[Daytona](https://www.daytona.io), a cloud-based development environment, provides a powerful platform for managing dependencies and configurations, making it ideal for developing, testing, and deploying AI models.
 This guide provides a comprehensive walkthrough for setting up and running Phi-3.5 Labs samples in a Daytona environment using .NET, ensuring a streamlined development experience.

 ### TL;DR